welldone-software/why-did-you-render/README.md

 ## Setup
 > The required React version for the library is **16.12** but it is expected to work with older versions as well.

-> For versions before 16.8 turn off hooks support by using `trackHooks: false` in `whyDidYouRender`'s init options.*
+> For versions before 16.8 try turning off hooks support by using `trackHooks: false` in `whyDidYouRender`'s init options.*

 ```
 npm install @welldone-software/why-did-you-render --save